davidtjeong/HeatMap_Visualizer/README.md

 # HeatMap Visualizer
-Learning heatmap visualization techniques utilizing Google Maps Javascript API
+Learning heatmap visualization techniques utilizing Google Maps API.
+Parses gpx files to quickly visualize data and trails and handles file uploads for parsing

-A full stack web application with a React frontend and Node/Express backend.
-Dependencies are managed with Yarn
+A full stack web application with a React frontend designed with Tailwind CSS and a Node/Express backend.
+Dependencies are managed with Yarn.
+The server is hosted on AWS EC2.

 ## How to run
 First, install the dependencies in the root directory: `yarn install`